It’s North America’s number one ski resort, but there are many more things to do in Whistler besides hitting the slopes.

 Situated right in the heart of the Village, adjacent to the public library, this small museum is the perfect foil to a rainy day.

 Get the Heart Racing Whitewater Rafting!

-When the snow melts the glacial waters of the area’s rivers begins to run hard and fast.
+When the snow melts, the glacial waters of the area’s rivers begin to run hard and fast.

-There is a full complement of whitewater rafting tours available just minutes from the village.
-If you’re looking for a relaxing class II or III float with the family I recommend a tour on the Green River on Whistler’s Northern edge.
+A full complement of whitewater rafting tours is available just minutes from the village.
+If you’re looking for a relaxing class II or III float with the family, I recommend a tour of the Green River on Whistler’s Northern edge.

 Looking to really get the blood pumping?
 Head South to the Squamish-Elaho River, with its more challenging class III and IV rapids.

 Learn About the Area’s Rich Indigenous History

 History buffs are sure to enjoy a trip to the award-winning Squamish Lil’wat Cultural Centre, which recounts the history and traditions of the Sḵwx̱wú7mesh and Lil’wat people who’ve called the Whistler area home for time immemorial.